West Lebanon, Indiana: Economy

 There are more than 25 businesses in West Lebanon.
 Industry includes Tru-Flex Metal Hose, which has made stripwound and corrugated flexible metal hose since 1962, and Dyna-Fab, which specializes in metal stampings and weldments.

 Education

+It is in the Metropolitan School District of Warren County.
+Warren Central Elementary School and Seeger Memorial Junior-Senior High School are both located about a mile-and-a-half north of town.

 The town is served by the West Lebanon-Pike Township Public Library, one of two public libraries in Warren County.
-Warren Central Elementary School and Seeger Memorial Junior-Senior High School are both located about a mile-and-a-half north of town.

 Arts and culture

 Each year on the last weekend of September the town holds the West Lebanon Patriot Festival, an event named for the Patriot mascot of nearby Seeger High School.
 The festival features flea market vendors, a parade, cake walks, live music, fireman's water ball competition, outhouse races and other attractions.
 The festival was previously known as West Lebanon Fun Days.